SushiKishi/DEBUTTS/README.md

 If you save your file, but now it's empty when you open it in the app, well, this shouldn't happen but it might if you save without any password entered.

-Please always back up your save files. ~~The app will attempt to do so for you and will save it in the app's data folder specific to your OS.~~ The developer is not responsible for any lost data.
+If DEBUTTS detects you're overwriting a file that already exists, it should make a backup for you.
+The backup folder is in the same folder the application is in and is sorted by date and time.
+Regardless, you should take care not to lose your precious save data, as the developer is not responsible for any lost information.

 ## To-do:
 1. Start a list of known save-file decryption passwords for games